MicrosoftDocs/msix-docs/msix-src/msix-sdk/get-started-msixcore.md

 ```
 certutil -addstore root APPX_TEST_ROOT.cer
 ```

+> [!NOTE]
+> Replace APPX_TEST_ROOT.cer with your own certificate when you are deploying your own MSIX packages.

 Installation - Using command prompt or PowerShell, navigate to the directory that contains the executables and run the following command to install notepadplus.msix.
 The -quietUX parameter can also be added at the end of the command so that users don't see the installer UI.
 ```